Adding a new SIEM connecter

 note

-Coro first sends SIEM data to Azure Monitor by using the HTTP Data Collector API.
-This data is then pulled into Microsoft Sentinel.
+Coro sends SIEM data to Azure Monitor using the HTTP Data Collector API, which is then imported into Microsoft Sentinel.

 note